Azure/bicep-types-az/generated/redis/microsoft.cache/2020-06-01/types.md

 * **shardCount**: int: The number of shards to be created on a Premium Cluster Cache.
 * **sku**: [Sku](#sku) (Required): SKU parameters supplied to the create Redis operation.
 * **sslPort**: int (ReadOnly): Redis SSL port.
 * **staticIP**: string: Static IP address.
-Required when deploying a Redis cache inside an existing Azure Virtual Network.
+Optionally, may be specified when deploying a Redis cache inside an existing Azure Virtual Network; auto assigned by default.
 * **subnetId**: string: The full resource ID of a subnet in a virtual network to deploy the Redis cache in.
 Example format: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/Microsoft.{Network|ClassicNetwork}/VirtualNetworks/vnet1/subnets/subnet1
 * **tenantSettings**: [RedisCommonPropertiesTenantSettings](#rediscommonpropertiestenantsettings): A dictionary of tenant settings